Yunhan-Zheng/codingBlog/_posts/2017-04-12-zyborgTitleScreen.md

 ---
 layout: post
-title: Title screen
+title: Simple portfolio
 tags: wayfair
 ---
-Project Zyborg is a 3D game built with Unity using C#.
+<li>Project Zyborg is a 3D RPG game built with Unity using C#.</li>

 The sample below is the script for a menu where user can start/pause/quit the game by clicking corresponding buttons.

 {% highlight ruby %}
 using UnityEngine;